jacheung/L5B-location-code/README.md

 This script compiles whisking and neural time series data into figures for viewing of object location at touch representation.

 #### main_builder_hilbert
-This script is responsible for transforming the neuron data structure into a design matrix for predicting firing rate around touch.
+This script is responsible for transforming the neuron and whisking data structure into a design matrix for predicting firing rates around touch.
 Basis functions and lags can be set as parameters.
 Sample of the correlation between features in the design matrix is shown below.
+Model is constructed using a binomial link function.
 ![Alt text](./pictures/sampleCorrelationDmatX.png)